JackDougherty/jack-site/_pages/educ350.md

 - Reminder: HPS schools closed for spring break, Mon-Fri April 10-14

 ### Fri April 21
 - Class meets 1:30-4:10pm.
-(Pending: potential visit to another school)
+(Pending: possible school visit)
 - In-class practice teaching of Lesson 3 for peer and instructor feedback

 ### Fri April 28
 - Teach Lesson 3 in Hartford school placement anytime before 3pm
 - Class meets 3:10-4:10pm to share reflections.
-- Start writing Portfolio 3, due before class on Thursday May 4 for peer-review.
+- Start writing Portfolio 3, due Thursday May 4 by 10am for peer-review.

 ### Thu May 4
 - Class meets 1:30-4:10pm.
 Since the College decided that our last "Friday" class meets on Thur May 4, **make sure that you do not have any schedule conflicts**.